KraXen72/shira/mbtag/README.md

 tagging utility which is part of shira primary use is to add MusicBrainz ID tags to existing songs which were not downlaoded by shira

+docs TBD
+just use the main cli for now, or explore the code

 ```
 Usage: python -m mbtag [OPTIONS] INPUT_PATH